CANADIAN PAIN COALITION

 RESPONSIBILITIES

-To the extent they are able, patients or their parents /caregivers are responsible:
+To the extent they are able, patients or their parents or caregivers are responsible:

 1. to be knowledgeable about pain